paf31/stack-safety-for-free/index.markdown

 Here, we add the `Gosub` constructor which directly captures the arguments to a monadic bind, existentially hiding the return type `b` of the intermediate computation.

-By translating the implementation in [2], `purescript-free` builds a stack-safe free monad implementation for PureScript, which has been used to construct several useful libraries.
+By translating the implementation in @Bjarnason, `purescript-free` builds a stack-safe free monad implementation for PureScript, which has been used to construct several useful libraries.

-However, in [2], when discussing the extension to a monad transformer, it is correctly observed that:
+However, in @Bjarnason, when discussing the extension to a monad transformer, it is correctly observed that:

 > In the present implementation in Scala, it's necessary to forego the parameterization on an additional monad, in order to
 > preserve tail call elimination.
 Instead of being written as a monad transformer itself, Free could be transformed by a monad